mishozz/fmi-blockchain-vault/README.md

 - Only the owner of the contract can lock value and only the owner can withdraw the locked value to him self.
 - Only whitelisted addresses can recieve funds.
 - Only the owner and the whitelisted addresses can sign the contract

-**Cons**

-Once signed the contract can't be reverted.
-So before signing it everything should be clear between the owner and recievers.
-Before signing both parties should carefully calculate exactly how many funds they should lock in order to execute all of their transactions successfully.
-Another con is that someone has to execute the create payment methods.
-This leads to some centralization, but solidity does not support scheduling of transaction.